§1 Information on the collection of personal data

 (5) We use Mailjet GmbH, Rankestr.
 21, 10789 Berlin, Germany for the distribution of newsletters and have concluded a contract data processing agreement with them for this purpose.

-If you give your separate consent, after providing support you can also receive news from the team of the respective crowdfunding campaign directly by email in the form of a newsletter via the corresponding Startnext function.
+As a supporter, you will receive news from the team about your funding and the project in the form of an update by email via the corresponding Startnext function.
 Your name and email address from the support form will be processed further in order to send you the newsletter.
 However, your data will not be passed on to third parties.
-The legal basis for this is also Art.
-6 Section 1 a) GDPR.
+The legal basis for this is Art.
+6 Section 1 b) GDPR.

 §13 Use of Mailjet as a contract data processor